 IMPORTANT: All patients under the age of 18 years of age must be accompanied by a parent or guardian for consultation and treatment.

 A preoperative consultation and brief, simple physical examination may be necessary for patients undergoing IV sedation for surgery.
-If you are going to schedule IV sedation, please remember to have nothing to eat or drink after midnight prior to your procedure (children may have sips of water until three hours before their procedure).
+If you are going to schedule IV sedation, please remember to have nothing to eat or drink at least 6 hours prior to your procedure (children may have sips of water until three hours before their procedure).
 Daily medications can be taken with a small sip of WATER.
 You will also need an adult to drive you home.

 Patients not having IV sedation, just local anesthetic, can eat as normal, without restrictions.